 Applicants do not have to be retired or separated in order to apply for benefits.
 A currently serving military member is permitted to apply at any time regardless of hospitalization status.
 The military member or veteran can apply while in a rehabilitation program, attending outpatient programs, and regardless of whether the treatment is in a military hospital or civilian facility.

 Can Veterans Receive Social Security Disability Benefits While Receiving Military Pay?

-But the issue is more complex than that because drawing active duty pay may not disqualify a military member from receiving Social Security benefits if (determined on a case-by-case basis) the military member is receiving medical treatment, put on restricted duty or not performing duties at all due to the disability, etc.
+But the issue is more complex than that, because drawing active duty pay may not disqualify a military member from receiving Social Security benefits, if (determined on a case-by-case basis) the military member is receiving medical treatment, put on restricted duty or not performing duties at all because of the disability, etc.